Kaspersky Rescue Disk

 The good news is that you can download the Kaspersky Rescue Disk freely from the Kaspersky website and burn it to CD or DVD using a CD burning software like Nero or our favorite ImgBurn.

 This does not guarantee that the computer can be booted again after the cleanup though.
-A damaged file normally does not get repaired by anti-virus software which means that you may still need to run system restore or a backup afterwards.
+A damaged file normally does not get repaired by anti-virus software which means that you may still need to run system restore or a backup afterward.